Lieutenant General Pitt-Rivers

 Basic Principals of Digging

-Pitt Rivers promoted a number of radical principals that, although were innate to his own methodical character, were far reaching in the evolution of archaeology.
+Pitt Rivers promoted a number of radical principals that, although were innate to his own methodical character, were far reaching in the evolution of archaeology.- No excavation should ever be permitted unless directly supervised by a trustworthy and responsible person.

 Basic Principals of Research